1580

 1911

-In the 17th century, the “La Giroflée” property spread from the Saone to the fortifications of the Croix-Rousse (today replaced by the boulevard of the same name).
-It was purchased in October 1585 by the Carthusians to establish the Charterhouse of Lyon under the name “Chartreuse du Lys Saint-Esprit” (“Charterhouse of the Lys of the Holy Spirit”).
+Near the Croix-Rousse fortifications (today the boulevard of the same name) the “La Giroflée” estate was purchased in October 1584 by the Carthusian monks to establish the Charterhouse of Lyon under the name “Chartreuse du Lys Saint-Esprit” (“Charterhouse of the Lily and the Holy Spirit”).

 Extract from "Plan scénographique de Lyon" about 1550